REUTERS SUMMIT-Bancolombia considers acquisitions across region

 "A financial institution like Bancolombia is a proxy for the economy."

-Bancolombia is the banking arm of Grupo Empresarial Antioqueno, Colombia's biggest conglomerate, which is built around one hundred or so businesses, ranging from financial services to cement and processed foods.
+Bancolombia is the banking arm of Grupo Empresarial Antioqueno, Colombia's biggest conglomerate that is built around one hundred or so businesses ranging from financial services to cement and processed foods.
 Each unit is a partner of the other.
-Bancolombia's shares have fallen 0.8 percent in the past 12 months, while the IGBC Index has gained 3.7 percent.
-The bank's net income rose 16 percent in 2011 to $935 million.
+Bancolombia's shares have fallen 0.8 percent in the past 12 months on the IGBC Index which has gained 3.7 percent.
+Its net income rose 16 percent in 2011 to $935 million.

 Yepes said Wall Street is beginning to raise concerns about Brazil, its banking system and economy.